 Municipal utilities serve as an engine for economic development.
 Local flexibility and quality service offered by municipal utilities are a major advantage for the community in attracting and retaining commercial and industrial customers.

 - On average, municipal utility rates are competitive and often lower than those of other utilities.
-Competitive rates mean more dollars are available to spend on other goods and services, which boosts the local economy.
-Here in Cedarburg, the average residential customer saves 15-20% compared to rates paid by residents in neighboring communities like Grafton, Mequon, Port Washington and Milwaukee.
+Competitive rates means more dollars are available to spend on other goods and services, which boosts the local economy.
+Here in Cedarburg, the average residential customer saves about 25% compared to rates paid by residents in neighboring communities like Grafton, Mequon, Port Washington and Milwaukee.

 Decisions about the operation of a municipal utility are made locally — by members of the community — at open, public meetings.
 Because all decisions are made locally, a municipal utility is uniquely able to respond to the community's needs, build on the community's strengths and reflect and advance the community's values.